Email templates for engagement surveys

 Team,

 I believe that you and our people are the most critical component to our success.
 You produce the [products and services] that we deliver to our customers every day.
-We need to understand what’s important to you and how you are really doing at work.
-Perhaps I have some blind spots.
-If so, knowing these will help us create an environment where you can perform your best and thrive.
+To make sure that our leaders can create an environment where each of you performs your best and thrives, it's imperative for us to understand what’s important to you and how you are really doing at work.

 This is why we’re doing an employee engagement survey on [date/time].
 Here’s what’s in it for you:

-• It is short – it takes 6 minutes to complete
+• It is short: The survey takes around 6 minutes to complete.

-• It is safe - conducted and controlled 15Five to ensure trust and 100% confidentiality – no individual results will be available to anyone here (not even me), so please be honest and candid
+• It is safe: Surveys are conducted and controlled by 15Five to ensure trust and 100% confidentiality – no individual results will be available to anyone here (not even me), so please be honest and candid.

-• We will act - this is not just an exercise.
+• We will act: This is not just an exercise.
 We intend to share company-wide result trends as well as choose actions.
-We will give results access to our own leaders for their area of the business.
+We will give results access to our own leaders for their area of business.

 What’s next: